scipy-conference/scipy_proceedings/papers/sebastian_benthall/sebastian_benthall.rst

 Acknowledgements
 ----------------

-We gratefully acknowledge David Lippa for his helpful comments.
+We gratefully acknowledge David Lippa, Kyle Niemeyer, and J. Edward Pickle for their helpful comments.

 References
 ----------